 The grid (aka the control grid) acts as a valve capable of adjusting the current between the cathode and anode.
-By applying the voltage of the input signal to the grid, the low-level input signal controls the grid, thereby controlling the large current through and voltage across the cathode and anode.
+By applying the input signal's voltage to the grid, the low-level input signal controls the grid, thereby controlling the large current through and the voltage across the cathode and anode.

-To help explain, here is an oversimplified schematic of triode vacuum tube amplifier:
+To help explain, here is an oversimplified schematic of a triode vacuum tube amplifier:

 Note that, in circuit design, the positive current flow is actually in reverse of the true direction in which electrons flow.
 The triode in the above schematic still has its cathode at the bottom and anode at the top.

-The power supply is also connected to the heater in order to heat it up.
+The power supply is also connected to the heater to heat it.
 However, this is not typically drawn in a tube amp schematic and has been omitted from the simple illustration above as well.

 Tube amplifiers are still used today in audio applications.
 In fact, audio technology is one of the only disciplines where tubes are still used (and cherished, at that)!

 Most modern amplifiers are made with solid-state electronics, which we'll get to in a moment.
 Before doing so, it's important I mention that there are also hybrid amplifiers that use both tubes and solid-state electronics (in which case, the tubes are not the only amplifier elements that would require a power supply).